philippgille/serve/README.md

 ### macOS

+The easiest way is to use the package manager [Homebrew](https://brew.sh/).

+It's the most popular package manager on macOS.
+If you haven't installed it yet, you can do so with:

+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+Then, to install `serve`, just run:

+`brew tap philippgille/tap`
+`brew install serve`

-There's no [Homebrew](https://brew.sh/) "formulae" yet, but you can download the binary from the [releases](https://github.com/philippgille/serve/releases) and install `serve` manually.
+If you don't want to use Homebrew, you can download the binary from the [releases](https://github.com/philippgille/serve/releases) and install `serve` manually.
 See [Manual Installation](https://github.com/philippgille/serve/tree/master/docs#manual-installation) for details.

 ### Linux